damianhakert/damianhakert.github.io/source/_posts/2016-02-22-gitlab-8-5-released.markdown

 When broadcasting important messages to all users on your instance, it can be useful to include formatting or links.
-That's possible now with markdown support for broadcast messages.
+That's possible now with Markdown support for broadcast messages.

 ![Broadcast messages with markdown in GitLab 8.5](broadcast_md.gif)